KSP-KOS/KOS/doc/source/structures/collections/list.rst

 ``ITERATOR``
     An alternate means of iterating over a list.
 See :struct:`Iterator`.
 ``list#x`` *(deprecated)*
-    operator: access the element at postion x.
+    operator: access the element at position x.
 Works for get or set.
 X must be a hardcoded number or a variable name.
 This is here for backward compatibility.
 The syntax in the next bullet point is preferred over this.

 Examples::